Speed Determination Using Audio Analysis of Dash Camera Video from Passenger Vehicle Tires Frequencies for Vehicle Accident Reconstruction

 - Content

-- Prior research has validated a reliable method of determining speed using the audio data and a known wheelbase of a test vehicle captured by dash camera audio.
-However, it has been found that dash camera audio may record an unknown frequency that varies with the test vehicle’s speed.
-Investigating the origin of the unknown varying frequency revealed the horn effect phenomena, which has been well known research by the tire industry.
+- Prior research has validated a reliable method of determining vehicle speed using the audio data and a known wheelbase of a test vehicle captured by dash camera audio.
+However, it has been found that dash camera audio may record a frequency that varies with the test vehicle’s speed.
+Investigating the origin of this frequency revealed the horn effect phenomena, which has been well known in research by the tire industry.
 Independent research identified a frequency generated by the rotating tires when a certain speed threshold was reached by the test vehicle.
 The research concluded that the tread pattern of the tire in contact with the roadway surface generated a frequency that varied with vehicle speed.
-However, research using the audio from a dash camera to determine vehicle speed from that specific varying frequency for forensic purposes has not been investigated.
-The purpose of this study was to outline, test, and confirm the source of the varying frequency as a valid method in forensic application.
-Data collection included a commercially available dash camera, two GoPro camera’s, and a pair of remote microphones to identify the source of the frequency varying with vehicle speed.
-The reliability of the audio data was compared against video and speed data collected for a baseline.
-The post-processing was conducted using iZotope RX, a recognized audio software, to identify and compare the frequencies of interest with the audio baseline.
-The proposed method can be useful in addition to the prior audio analysis method to determine vehicle speed and other critical events prior and post collision of a vehicle accident reconstruction.
+However, research using the audio from a dash camera to determine vehicle speed from that specific varying frequency for forensic purposes has not been investigated in prior research.
+The purpose of this study was to outline, test, and confirm the source of the wheel speed frequency as a valid method in forensic application.
+Data collection included the use of commercially available dash cameras, a pair of remote microphones to identify the source of the frequency varying with vehicle speed, and a VBox Sport to establish a ground speed baseline.
+The reliability of the audio data was compared against speed data collected from a baseline.
+The post-processing was conducted using iZotope RX to identify the frequencies of interest that were used to compute the vehicle speed and were compared with the ground speed baseline.
+The proposed method can be useful in addition to the prior published audio analysis methods to determine vehicle speed and other critical events of a vehicle for accident reconstruction purposes.

 - Citation